-CAMBRIDGE, England, Feb.
-28, 2020 /PRNewswire/ -- Cambridge Quantum Computing ("CQC") announced today that it has joined CERN openlab in a collaboration - named the QUATERNION project - to explore the application of quantum technologies to particle physics.
-CQC is a global leader in the quantum industry with a deep commitment to the cultivation of world class scientific research.
+CAMBRIDGE, England, March 2, 2020 - Cambridge Quantum Computing ("CQC") announced that it has joined CERN openlab in a collaboration - named the QUATERNION project - to explore the application of quantum technologies to particle physics.

 "We are excited to collaborate with CERN, the European Laboratory for Particle Physics, on this innovative quantum computing based research project," said Ilyas Khan, Founder and CEO of CQC.
-"CQC is focussed on using the world's best science to develop technologies for the coming quantum we look forward to developing advances together," he added.
+"CQC is focussed on using the world's best science to develop technologies for the coming quantum age.
+Joining CERN openlab is a special development for any organization and we look forward to developing advances together," he added.